-Total Assets at June 30, 2024 of \$5.1 billion
+Total Assets at September 30, 2024 of \$5.2 billion

-Residential Mortgage Lending (June 30, 2024 - \$3.6 billion; December 31, 2023 - \$3.2 billion)
+Residential Mortgage Lending (September 30, 2024 - \$3.7 billion; December 31, 2023 - \$3.2 billion)

 We originate insured and uninsured residential mortgages across Canada primarily focused on first time and move up homebuyers.
 Although we lend across Canada, our geographical focus is in the major urban regions in Ontario and to a lesser extent in Alberta and Vancouver.
 We have in-house origination, underwriting and boots on the ground in our core markets.
 These residential mortgages are originated through our strategic relationships with mortgage brokers.
 We focus our uninsured residential mortgage lending to those customers with credit challenges and to those who are self-employed.
 Our products include purchases, refinances and renewals.
-We have strategies to either originate and securitize our on-balance sheet insured residential mortgages, which are included in securitized insured residential mortgage commitments, depending on market conditions.
+We have strategies to either originate and securitize our on-balance sheet insured residential mortgages, which are included in securitized insured residential mortgages above, or sell our insured and uninsured residential mortgage commitments, depending on market conditions.

-Construction Lending (June 30, 2024 - \$1.0 billion; December 31, 2023 - \$1.0 billion)
+Construction Lending (September 30, 2024 - \$1.0 billion; December 31, 2023 - \$1.0 billion)